Viewers empathize with photos taken from the heart

 Over the years, my collection of photography books has grown significantly.
 It happens that I get one out, and leaf through it.
 What has also taught me and opened me up during the last forty years are exhibitions, lectures, portfolio assessments, articles in photography magazines, my membership of a small photography collective and constructive criticism of my work.

-The conclusions of this long search lie in my five books, which include two educational works.
+The conclusions of this long search lie in my seven books, which include two educational works.

 2003 Beautiful People